Call for a FREE consultation at (713) 222-6767

 Example Failure to Register Scenarios

-Failing to register as a sex offender when required to do so under Texas law can mean a number of things.
+Various situations can lead to charges for failing to register as a sex offender under Texas law.
 First, it may mean that you did not show up when you were supposed to, including:

 • Initially registering as a sex offender in the state,